sophiapi-nu26/LLM4Causal-cs338/README.md

-# Materials Science Causal Discovery with LLMs
+# CAMEL: Causal Analysis of Materials Extracted from Literature

 A Python package for extracting causal relationships from materials science literature using Large Language Models.